Faram, Pakistan

 Faram (population c.
-4,000) is a village in Punjab province, Pakistan, c.
-22 km from Okara.
+4,000) is a village in Punjab province, Pakistan, located some 22 km from Okara.
 Its residents follow a standard Punjabi way of life, and wear the shalwar kameez, dhoti, and turban, or pagri.
-Marriage ceremonies are simple and follow Punjabi sensibilities.culture.
+Marriage ceremonies are simple and follow Punjabi sensibilities and culture.
 The local language is Punjabi.

 Most people earn a living from agriculture, which is supported by the fertility of the land.
 Other sources of income are the raising of poultry and managing shops.

 Faram hosts a festival every year from 13 to 20 March.
 People come from different villages for the event, which features a circus and stage productions.